International-Data-Spaces-Association/IDSA-Rulebook/documentation/2_Guiding_Principles.md

 enforcement and legal agreements

 EU policies set the framework for data spaces, but each instance will need additional governance.
-This rulebook helps you put that governance in place.
+This Rulebook helps you put that governance in place.
 In this section, we briefly cover the relevant EU regulation for data spaces: DGA, DA, eIDAS2, GDPR, NIS2.
 In chapter 6, we cover the contractual aspects of setting up the governance